 You need to be reasonably assured that you are going to deal with people of sound integrity and good business experience.

-In my Multisure example above I found that Denton Goodford has had 10 years experience as a practising attorney before founding Multisure.
+In my Multisure example above I found that Denton Goodford has had 10 years experience as a practicing attorney before founding Multisure.
 This gave me the assurance that he knows his business well.

 You need this information to establish whether the company you are considering has the cash it will need to grow, to maintain a solid infrastructure, to attract talented management, to keep pace with technology — and, more importantly, to pay your commissions.